willstauffernorris/willstauffernorris/README.md

 # Hi, I'm Will :sunglasses:

-I'm a data scientist :chart_with_upwards_trend:.

-And a Lambda School Student. :student:
+I'm a data scientist :chart_with_upwards_trend: and a Lambda School student :student:.

 ## About me